PALM: Pushing Adaptive Learning Rate Mechanisms for Continual Test-Time Adaptation: Experiments and Results

+{\bfseries Adaptive LR optimizers vs Ours:} Here, we study the effect of directly using adaptive LR optimizers like LARS \cite{you2017large}, Prodigy \cite{mishchenko2023prodigy}, and Adafactor \cite{shazeer2018adafactor}, for CTTA.
+We report the results in Table \ref{tab:optim}.
+The mentioned optimizers do not adjust layer-wise LRs based on parameter sensitivity, failing to capture rapid domain shifts and resulting in poorer performance compared to our method.

-{\bfseries Analysis of the learning rate importance.} The prime objective of our work is to adaptively alter the learning rates of parameters of selected layers based on their sensitivity.
-In Fig. \ref{fig: lr_imp}, we illustrate how the learning rate (LR) importance (Eq. \ref{eqn:lr}) of WideResNet-28 \cite{zagoruyko2016wide}, ResNeXt-29 \cite{xie2017aggregated}, and ResNet-50 \cite{he2016deep}, averaged for a task, change during adaptation on their respective datasets.
+{\bfseries Analysis of LR importance $i_{j,n}^t$:} The prime objective of our work is to adaptively alter the LRs of parameters of selected layers based on their sensitivity.
+In Figure \ref{fig: lr_imp}, we illustrate how the LR importance $i_{j,n}^t$ (Eq. \ref{eqn:lr}) of WideResNet-28, ResNeXt-29, and ResNet-50, averaged for a task, change during adaptation on their respective datasets.
 For brevity, we show two domains - glass\_blur and snow.
-As we can see, the importance varies across domains and models.
-Across all the models, we notice that generally, the deeper layers have smaller associated LR importances, which means that the initial layers are adapted more to the target domain.
+We observe that the importance varies across domains and models.
+Across all the models, we notice that generally, the deeper layers have smaller associated $i_{j,n}^t$, which means that the initial layers are adapted more to the target domain.
 This result completely aligns with the findings of surgical fine-tuning \cite{lee2022surgical}.
 In addition to that, we also notice more sparsity in the deeper layers.
 This further confirms the necessity of freezing parameters automatically selected based on the target domain for adaptation.

-{\bfseries Nullifying prediction uncertainty.} In LAW \cite{park2024layer}, the authors make use of the pseudo-labels to automatically decide on the importance of layers for adaptation.
-In this, we study the effectiveness of such a design for our method \ie we investigate if layer importance computed using pseudo-labels is helpful.
-We compute the gradients from the log-likelihood (Eq. \ref{eqn:loglld}) and estimate the sensitivity of the parameters of the chosen layers.
+{\bfseries Layer importance via pseudo-labels:} LAW leverages pseudo-labels to determine layer importance for adaptation.
+We evaluate the effectiveness of this design for our method by investigating the utility of pseudo-label-based layer importance.
+We compute the gradients from the log-likelihood as $\nabla_{\theta_{j,n}^t} \log (p(x_k))$ and estimate the sensitivity of the parameters of the chosen layers (Eq. \ref{eqn:final_sens}-Eq. \ref{eq:d_ind}), and alter the LRs (Eq. \ref{eqn:lr}).
 Table \ref{table:pseudo} reports the mean classification errors for all the datasets.
-We observe that the gradients computed using the pseudo-labels are an unreliable indicator of prediction uncertainty.
-The scoring function (Eq. \ref{eq:z_score}) computed using these gradients carries insufficient information.
-We achieve improvements of 2.44\%, 3.69\%, and 8.5\% over CIFAR-10C, CIFAR-100C, and ImageNet-C, respectively.
+We observe that such gradients are unreliable indicators of prediction uncertainty.
+The scoring function $\mathcal{Z}_{\theta_{j,n}^t} = \|{{\nabla_{\theta_{j,n}^t} \mathcal{L}({\theta}^t)}}\|_1$ computed using these gradients carries insufficient information.
+We achieve improvements of 2.4\%, 3.7\%, and 8.5\% over CIFAR-10C, CIFAR-100C, and ImageNet-C, respectively.